-When measured using the Actuarial Value of Assets, which smooths gains and losses over a five-year period, the funded ratio decreased slightly from 44.50 percent in 2021 to 44.49 percent in 2022.
-On a market value of assets basis the funded ratio decreased from 48.3 percent in 2021 to 40.5 percent in 2022.
+When measured using the Actuarial Value of Assets, which smooths gains and losses over a five-year period, the funded ratio decreased slightly from 44.49 percent in 2022 to 42.07 percent in 2023.
+On a market value of assets basis, the funded ratio decreased from 40.45 percent in 2022 to 39.05 percent in 2023.
 There are deferred losses that will be recognized in the Actuarial Value of Assets in the next four years.
 Therefore, the funded ratio using the Actuarial Value of Assets is expected to decrease toward the funded ratio using the Market Value of Assets.
 Contributions continue to be insufficient to adequately finance the plan, and will result in relatively little funding progress over the next 20 years.
-Under the current funding policy, the funded ratio is projected to decrease from 44.5 percent in 2022 to 40.8 percent in 2026, increase slightly to 41.0 percent in 2029, decrease slightly to 40.8 percent in 2035, and then increase gradually to 90.0 percent in 2058.
-For payment years after 2023, the level percent of payroll amortization of the unfunded liability is equal to 47.966 percent.
+Under the current funding policy, the funded ratio is projected to decrease from 42.1 percent in 2023 to 39.5 percent in 2026 and then increase gradually to 90.0 percent in 2058.
+For payment years after 2023, the level percent of payroll amortization of the unfunded liability is equal to 44.160 percent.